Skip to Main Content

 MPGe vs. Range

 MPGe is not the same as EV range, though the estimated driving range (or the distance you can travel on a full charge) of an EV is another important factor.
-The EPA tests EV range using a combination of continuous city and highway driving, but factors in the assumption that the typical EV will only have 90% of a full charge.
+The EPA tests EV range using a combination of continuous city and highway driving and assigns a range that appears on the EPA fuel economy label.

 As with miles per gallon, miles per gallon of gasoline-equivalent ratings are subject to fluctuate depending on factors such as climate, cargo load, terrain, and driving habits.